Skip to main content

 About Baker County, OR

+Baker County is distinguished by its share of foreign-born residents, 46.9% of the population.
 Baker County is a county in Oregon with a population of 16,796.
 It ranks #28 among counties in Oregon by population.
-The median age is 47.6, older than the national median.
-The population is 52.4% male and 47.6% female.

-Educational attainment in Baker County reflects 27.0% of adults 25 and older holding a bachelor's degree or higher, below the national average of 34.3%.
-Roughly 8.4% of workers primarily work from home, below the national work-from-home rate of 14.2%.
-The average commute is 16.5 minutes each way.
+Educational attainment is on the higher side for US counties — 27.0% of adults hold a four-year degree, below the national 35.0%.
+Around 8.4% of workers work from home, below the national 14.0%, and the average commute runs about 17 minutes each way.

 Baker County Population History (2010-2024)